wp-plugins/hellomodi-social-discount-plugin/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The helloModi Social Discount Plugin provides an easy solution for incorporating social media marketing into the WordpressWP e-commerce plugins.
+The helloModi Social Discount Plugin provides an easy solution for incorporating social media marketing into the WordpressWP e-commerce plugin.

 == Description ==

-The helloModi Social Discount Plugin provides an easy solution for incorporating social media marketing into Wordpress commerce plugins.
+The helloModi Social Discount Plugin provides an easy solution for incorporating social media marketing into the Wordpress WP e-commerce plugin.

 == Installation ==